Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 1. Click the *Email type* drop-down list in the *General settings* view and select the desired option.
 All available email types are displayed in the list.

 2. Click the *From* field and enter a valid email address, such as in the following example.
-This will be displayed as the sender email address in the email.
+This email address will be displayed as sender in the email notifications.

     ![General settings example](../../Assets/Screenshots/Tasks/Settings/EmailSettings/EmailSettingsGeneralExample.png "[General settings example]")

 3. If necessary, click the *Email sending per event* menu entry to configure further settings, see [Configure the email sending per event](#configure-the-email-sending-per-event).
-Otherwise, continue with step 4.
+Otherwise, continue with step **4**.

 4. Click the [SAVE] button.
     A confirmation message is displayed.
 The email general settings have been saved.